arabs-in-neuro/intro_to_comp_neuro/python_workshop/README.md

 **Important**: Once you open the notebook, go to file > Save a copy in Drive.

 # Course materials
+Those lectures are optional but and future reference

 | Lesson      | Description |
 | ----------- | ----------- |